risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 # Ingest data from Kafka into RisingWave

 Now that you have the necessary systems installed for stream processing, let us use RisingWave to consume and analyze data from Kafka.
-If you need help setting these systems up, refer to [Install Kafka, RisingWave, and PostgreSQL](00-install-rw-kafka-pg.md).
+If you need help setting these systems up, refer to [Install Kafka, PostgreSQL and RisingWave](00-install-kafka-pg-rw.md).

 ## Use Kafka to produce messages

 First, ensure you have downloaded and started the Kafka environment.
-For more information, check the [installation guide of Kafka](00-install-rw-kafka-pg.md#install-kafka) in our "Get Started" chapter.
+For more information, check the [installation guide for Kafka](00-install-kafka-pg-rw.md#install-kafka).

 Then, you will need to create a topic to store your streaming events.
 The following line of code creates a topic named `test`.